modelica/ModelicaSpecification/Tutorial.md

 R1.p.i + R2.p.i + R3.p.i = 0;
 ```
 In certain cases, a model library might be built on the assumption that only one connection can
-be made to each connector.
-There is a built-in function cardinality(c) that returns the number
+be made to each connector, that can be checked using `annotation(mayOnlyConnectOnce="reason")`; see https://specification.modelica.org/master/annotations.html#modelica:mayOnlyConnectOnce
-of connections that has been made to a connector c.
-It is also possible to get information about
-the direction of a connection by using the built-in function direction(c) (provided cardinality(c)
-== 1).
-For a connection, connect(c1, c2), direction(c1) returns -1 and direction(c2) returns 1.
-The
-cardinality and direction operators can be, e.g., used to build a library of bond graph components.

 ### Partial Models and Inheritance

 A very important feature in order to build reusable descriptions is to define and reuse partial
 models.
 Since there are other electrical components with two pins like capacitor and inductor we
-can define a generic component with one electrical port[^1], model OnePort, having two pins as a
+can define a generic component with one electrical port[^1], model `OnePort`, having two pins as a
 base for all of these models.
 ```Modelica
 partial model OnePort